adithyarganesh/CSC520_Naive_Bayes/README.md

 # Script
 The python script NaiveBayes.py is the code that implements multiclass and binary classification.
 Two datasets where it is tried and tested has been incorporated

+# Question
+The Naive Bayes algorithm is implemented to calculate the probabilty for multiple classes.
+This can be implemented in the followin way python NaiveBayes.py TRAIN TEST MODEL-FILE RESULT-FILE